Skip to main content

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-The amount of this grant is prorated based on your enrollment and any effective federal sequestration.
-Furthermore, because the summer term is a non-standard term, TEACH grants for the summer are prorated to 35.29%.
-The amount of the TEACH grant in combination with any other assistance may not exceed cost of attendance.
+Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+The grant amount is prorated based on enrollment and any applicable federal sequestration.
+For the summer term, which is non-standard, TEACH Grants are prorated to 35.29%.
+The amount of the TEACH grant in combination with any other assistance may not exceed the cost of attendance.

-To apply for this program, go to the Forms and Publications section of our website.
+To apply for this program, go to Forms and Publications.

 Kansas Comprehensive Grant